-- Use a product like ‘Fray Stop’ to prevent the threads from unravelling.
+- Use a product like ‘Fray Stop’ to prevent the threads from unraveling.

-- Although it feels like lots of extra work it is important to cut the threads between each bead and not to join them up.
-This prevents snapping of the threads.
+- Although it feels like lots of extra work, it is important to cut the threads between each bead and not to join them up.
+This prevents the snapping of the threads.

 Sewing Beads in Strips

 Beaded strips of ready-made trim are useful to sew on by machine as they are ready to attach.
 Beaded strips can be added to a hem or sleeve edging.
 They may form part of an insert, but their advantage lies in the fact that they are ready to sew and can be stitched by hand or machine.

 If your beaded fabric piece is going to be attached to a garment, you may find that the inside is a little scratchy.
 Consider lining the area or adding some kind of backing.